Sexual Harassment

 Examples of quid pro quo:

-• Giving employment promotions in exchange for sexual favors
+• Giving employment promotions in exchange for sexual favors or romantic interest

-• Providing grades or positive course evaluations in exchange for sexual favors
+• Providing grades or positive course evaluations in exchange for sexual favors or romantic interest

-• Threatening to demote someone or give poor academic evaluations if one does not agree to providing sexual favors
+• Threatening to demote someone or give poor academic evaluations if one does not agree to providing sexual favors or romantic interest

 Hostile Environment

-Examples of conduct that may create a hostile environment:
+Examples of hostile environment:

 • Openly discussing one’s sex life